Skip to main content

 1. In Omni, navigate to Settings > Connections and click on the Snowflake connection you want to use.

-3. Enter the OAuth Client ID and OAuth Client Secret from the previous step into the respective fields.
+• OAuth Client ID - Enter the Client ID from the previous step

 3